Has your child been complaining about foot or leg pain? The most common reasons why children experience foot and leg pain are the following:

 Please keep in mind that the orthotics and the shoes work together in trying to properly align your kids’ feet and legs.
 If you stand your child in the orthotics and you still notice that the feet are collapsing, wait until you fit the orthotics inside the shoe and watch them walk.

-The Best Kids’ Shoes for Orthotics – The 5 Most Important Features!
+The Best Kids’ Shoes for Orthotics – The 5 Must Have Features!

 If you already have the correct type of orthotic for your child, then it’s time to find the correct type of shoes.

-There are several features a shoe must provide in order to be suitable to be worn with an orthotic:
+These are the 5 most important features that your kids’ shoes must provide in order to be able to accommodate an orthotic:

-- The shoe must be flexible and lightweight: While we want the shoes to be supportive, the shoes must be lightweight and flexible tat the same time o prevent your kids’ feet and legs from easily getting tired.
+Flexible and Lightweight: While we want the shoes to be supportive, the shoes must be lightweight and flexible tat the same time o prevent your kids’ feet and legs from easily getting tired.
+Your kids’ shoes should always bend at the ball of the foot but no further.
+It’s important for your kids back to school shoes to be flexible but not too flexible otherwise they won’t provide enough support.

-- The shoe must be deep: Shoes that are deep will allow the orthotic to fit deeply inside the shoes, which will prevent the top of your kids’ feet from rubbing against the top of the shoes.
+Extra Depth: Shoes that are deep will allow the orthotic to fit deeply inside the shoes, which will prevent the top part of your kids’ feet from rubbing against the top part of the shoes.
+Orthotics can take a lot of extra space inside the shoes, and some of them take more space than others.
+Let me show you the difference between a pair of deep shoes versus one that is not.
+For better visualization purposes, the orthotic below is fitted inside the shoes.

 If we find a shoe that provides all of those features, you are guaranteed to provide your child with the best type of shoe that they can wear with their orthotics.

-Below you can find a selection of the best shoes for a child that wears orthotics:
+Below you can find a selection of the best shoes for a child that wears orthotics.
+All of the shoe styles that I recommend are available in shoelaces instead of Velcro closure, since shoelaces provide better support and stability.

-IMPORTANT TIP: Always remove the inner sole of the shoes before placing the orthotics inside them.
+Please don’t forget to remove the original sole of the shoes before placing the orthotics inside them.

 How To Tie Shoes with Orthotics? – The Best Method!

 There is actually a shoe tying method that has proven to be the most effective one for children who wear orthotics.
-While I can’t get into too much detail about this shoe tying technique in this article, you can learn about this technique here:
+While I can’t get into too much detail about this shoe tying technique in this article, you can learn about this technique in another article I wrote.
+Please go to the link below:

 Every time your children overpronate they are developing an abnormal walking and running pattern.
 If you don’t take care of this issue from an early stage, this overpronation may cause severe foot and leg pain in the short term , and will result in other painful conditions as your child grows such as Sever’s Disease (heel pain), knee pain and aching legs.

 Is there another type of orthotic that has worked well for your kids’ feet?
-Please share your thoughts and experiences below so other parents can benefit from them!
+Please share your thoughts and findings below so other parents can benefit from your experiences.